MoonsideGames/encompass-cs-docs/content/getting_started/case_study_love.md

 > npm run build
 ```

 That's everything you need to start making a game with Encompass and LÖVE!
-Wasn't that easy?